 Robots may communicate only via the wireless network provided by the organizers, which must support the referee box.
 The total bandwidth of the robots belonging to one team may not exceed 1 Mbit/s.
 The robots must not rely on the quality of the wireless network.
 They must be able to play if the network is of low quality.
 Only robots are allowed to communicate by WLAN.
 Any other computers of team members are only allowed to communicate by tethered LAN.
 No other wireless communication is allowed onsite.
 All other wireless hardware must be deactivated.
 A team may be disqualified if one of the team members violates this rule.

 Robots in play may communicate with each other at any time during a game.
-Robots not currently in play may only send status updates about their own internal hardware or software functionality over the network.
-They may not communicate any game relevant information.
-Any kind of transmission from an external computer or an out of play robot to the playing robots is prohibited.
-This implies that any monitoring is only done by receiving UDP communication from the robots using an external computer connected by tethered LAN to the official wireless router.
-Substitute robots need to be turned away from the field in order to ensure they are not accidentally or purposefully sending game-relevant information to the robots in play.
+Any kind of transmission from an external computer to the playing robots is prohibited.
+This implies that any monitoring is only done by receiving UDP communication from the robots using an external computer connected by tethered LAN to the official wireless

+435 UDP communication from the robots using an external computer connected by tethered LAN to the official wireless router.
+Substitute robots need to be turned away from the field in order to ensure they are not accidentally or purposefully